 Signs and Symptoms

 Due to alcohol being so commonly used, it can be difficult to distinguish between unproblematic drinking and alcohol consumption that is an issue.
+Heavy drinking is categorized alongside binge drinking as part of risky drinking patterns that can lead to alcohol use disorder (AUD) and significant healthcare implications.
 Knowing some common signs and symptoms of AUD can help.
 An individual with AUD may show some of the following signs:

 Due to AUD’s impacting the brain, individuals with AUD commonly also experience physical symptoms called withdrawal symptoms.
 Withdrawal symptoms occur when alcohol is wearing off and include: